 Wirtschaftswetter: Dr Stormer – it's a shame that we don't have much time and space left, I found your stories very amazing and exciting.
 Thank you for your time and this interview and we wish you and your wife a great time here in Australia.

-Royal Flying Doctor Service of Australia - Section South East
+Royal Flying Doctor Service of Australia (RFDS) - Section South East

 Illustration: ©Angelika Petrich-Hornetz